romainrbr/flipchair/CONTRIBUTING.md

 2. Open the project in Android Studio.
 3. Select the `lawnWithQuickstepGithubDebug` build variant.

-If you encounter errors with modules that ends with `lib` suffix like `iconloaderlib` or `searchuilib`, run `git submodule update --init --recursive`.
+If you encounter errors with modules that ends with `lib` suffix like `iconloaderlib` or `animationlib`, run `git submodule update --init --recursive`.

 Here are some contribution tips to help you get started: